jyc/ocaml-cmark/README.md

+This is Pablo's fork of [ocaml-cmark][1].

+# Differences

+* Builds with [Dune][2], because it's what I know.
+* Includes the Unsafe flag for parsing, since I need it for my blog.

+Many thanks to jyc for the initial version.
+Below is the original README, with the edits for how to build with Dune.

 # ocaml-cmark

-ocaml-cmark is an OCaml interface for the [cmark](https://github.com/jgm/cmark) CommonMark parsing and rendering library.
+ocaml-cmark is an OCaml interface for the [cmark][3] CommonMark parsing and rendering library.

 Before installing this, you must install cmark.